felix-lang/felix/docs/source/types.rst

 [There should be a way to name this function without application to a tuple!]

-A pointer to a tuple is also in itself a tuple, namely the tuple of pointers to the individual components.
+Integer literals can be used as projections with pointers to tuples, the result is a pointer to the subcomponent.

 This means if a tuple is addressable, so are the components.

 .. code-block:: felix